vince21298/FredBoat/index.md

 You can either explicitly state the URL, or you can get the bot to search YouTube and give you some choices.
 Here's an example response:

 ```
-Please select a video with the ';;select n' command:
+Please select a video with the ';;play n' command:
 1: Rick Astley - Never Gonna Give You Up (03:33)
 2: YOUTUBERS REACT TO RICKROLL (Ep. #5) (09:20)
 3: I Rick Roll My Entire Chemistry Class!
 (05:55)